-Place of Performance:

-Street Address and Zip code

-Check if there are workplaces on file that are not identified here.

-DRUG-FREE WORKPLACE (SUB-GRANTEES WHO ARE INDIVIDUALS)

-As required by the Drug-Free Workplace Act of 1988, and implemented at 28 CFR pt.
+nnection with the specific grant: ace of Performance: S treet Address and Zip code Ch eck if there are workplaces on file that are not identified here.
+DI RUG-FREE WORKPLACE (SUB-GRANTEES WHO ARE INDIVIDUALS) required by the Drug-Free Workplace Act of 1988, and implemented at 28 CFR pt.
 67, subpt.
-F, for sub-grantees, as defined at 28 CFR pt.
-67; Sections 67.615 and 67.620:

-- 1. As a condition of the grant, I certify that I will not engage in the unlawful manufacture, distribution, dispensing, possession, or use of a controlled substance in conducting any activity with the grant; and - If convicted of a criminal drug offense resulting from a violation occurring during the conduct of any grant activity, I will report the conviction in writing within ten (10) calendar days of the conviction, to: Office of Victim Services and Justice Grants, 441 4th Street, N.W., Suite 727N, Washington, DC 20001.

-As the duly authorized representative of the applicant, I hereby certify that the applicant will comply with the above certifications.
+F, sub-grantees, as defined at 28 CFR pt.
+67; Sections 67.615 and 67.620: 1.
+As a condition of the grant, I certify that I will not engage in the unlawful manufacture, distribution, dispensing, possession, or use of a controlled substance in conducting any activity with the grant; and 2.
+If convicted of a criminal drug offense resulting from a violation occurring during the conduct of any grant activity, I will report the conviction in writing within ten (10) calendar days of the conviction, to: Office of Victim Services and Justice Grants, 441 4 th Street, N.W., Suite 727N, Washington, DC 20001. the duly authorized representative of the applicant, I hereby certify that the applicant will mply with the above certifications.
 Applicant Name

 Address

 Application Number and/or Project Name

 Applicant IRS/Vendor Number

 Typed Name and Title of Authorized Representative

-Authorized Representative SignatureDate
+Authorized Representative Signature Date